As you get older your risk of falling increases.

 Equipment and adaptations

-You can also look for equipment or services yourself in our adult health and care directory.
+You can also look for equipment or services yourself in our adult health and social care directory.

 Age UK Barnsley can give you advice about different kinds of equipment that could prevent you falling.
 Call them on (01226) 776820 if you want more information about their home safety scheme and checklist.